You want to learn about choline? Then you will find here the most important information about the nutrient, which was formerly also called vitamin B4.

 What is choline?

 Choline is strictly speaking a monohydric alcoholwhich is absorbed through the diet, but cannot be compared with conventional alcohol.
-It is a vitamin-like nutrient which semi-essential is.
-This means that the body can produce the substance itself if required, as long as sufficient Folic acid and methionine is available.5
+It is a vitamin-like nutrient that is semi-essential is.
+This means that the body can produce the substance itself when needed, as long as sufficient Folic acid and methionine is available.5

 How much choline do you need?

-The U.S. Institute of Medicine (IOM) published reference values for choline intake in 1998 and differentiated them according to age and gender4:
+The U.S. Institute of Medicine (IOM) published reference values for choline intake in 1998 and differentiated them according to age groups and sex4:

-Increasing the intake during the Pregnancy and lactation is recommended for women.2,3,4
+An increase in the supply during the Pregnancy and lactation is recommended for women.2,3,4

 What is choline needed for?

-Choline is important for Structure of the cell membraneas it is required for the production of phosphatidylcholine and sphingomyeline.
-These two substances make a significant contribution to the structure of the cell membrane.1,2
+Choline is important for Structure of the cell membraneas it is needed for the production of phosphatidylcholine and sphingomyelins.
+These two substances contribute significantly to the structure of the cell membrane.1,2

 The vitamin-like substance is also a component of a substance called VLDL (Very Low Density Lipoproteins), which removes fat and cholesterol from the liver.
-The nutrient is therefore important for Liver Health.1
+Thus, the nutrient is important for the Liver Health.1

-Choline is also a building material for acetylcholine, an important Neurotransmitterwhich transmits messages from the nerve fibers to the muscle fibers.
-Other functions include gene expression, cell membrane signaling, lipid transport, various metabolic processes and early brain development.2
+In addition, choline is a building material for acetylcholine, an important Neurotransmitterwhich transmits messages from the nerve fibers to the muscle fibers.
+Other functions include gene expression, cell membrane signal transduction, lipid transport, various metabolic processes and early brain development.2

 The Choline functions short and to the point: